allegations0/foc/docs/update/readme_1_3.md

    - Quests have icons now
    - Can set quests as ignored, which will hide them from the UI
    - Increase default quest expiration from 4 to 6 wks.
-   - Hide quest hub flavor text after grand hall is built
+   - Hide quest hub flavor text after great hall is built

  - Unit portraits:
    - Direct support for custom image-packs (thanks to Naraden)